spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 For this project, `UnityGameLogic` indicates that the `UnityGameLogic` worker is the one that handles server-side game logic.
 The identifier `WorkerUtils.UnityClient` would indicate that all clients are granted the relevant permission, but in this case we don't want clients to be able to alter how much health is granted to players by a health pack, so we pass `WorkerUtils.UnityGameLogic` as the second parameter when adding the `healthPickupComponent`.

 <%(#Expandable title="How would you give only a specific client write-access for a component?")%>Some component data should be editable/updateable by the player's client, but not by the clients of any other players.
-In the FPS starter project the `Player` entity template function in `FpsEntityTemplates.cs` grants the player's client write-access over a number of components: clientMovement, clientRotation, clientHeartbeat etc.
+In the FPS Starter Project the `Player` entity template function in `FpsEntityTemplates.cs` grants the player's client write-access over a number of components: clientMovement, clientRotation, clientHeartbeat etc.

 The information that specifies exactly _which_ client should be granted permission is passed into the function in the `clientAttributeSet` parameter.
 If you'd like to read more on where this information comes from you can read about the [entity lifecycle]({{urlRoot}}/content/entity-lifecycle).<%(/Expandable)%>

 <%(#Expandable title="Can I rename my worker types?")%>Yes, worker types are customizable.
-As is typical for GDK projects, the FPS starter project uses `UnityGameLogic` for server-side workers, and `UnityClient` for client-side workers.
+As is typical for GDK projects, the FPS Starter Project uses `UnityGameLogic` for server-side workers, and `UnityClient` for client-side workers.
 To find out more about renaming worker types you can read about [build configuration]({{urlRoot}}/content/build).<%(/Expandable)%>

 <%(#Expandable title="Can I specify more than one worker type to have write-access to a single component?")%>Yes, you are not restricted to just one worker type being granted write-access, but it's something to be careful of.

 To find out about how to do this, read up about [worker attribute sets](https://docs.improbable.io/reference/latest/shared/worker-configuration/bridge-config#worker-attribute-sets).
 <%(/Expandable)%>

-## Adding entities to the world
+## Add entities to the world

 Once an entity template function exists you have a way of constructing the _template_ of an entity.
 You now have a couple of ways of adding a health pack entity to the world: